beejjorgensen/cs344_curriculum/week03/project/grades.md

 You can do `int main(void)` to avoid the unused variable warnings.

 You can add "\n" to the `strtok()` delimiter string and that'll make it automatically eat up the newline at the end.

+If `exec()` ever returns, the status code will **always** be `-1`.
+(Remember that if it succeeds, it does not return.)
+So it's one of those weird functions where you don't need an `if` to decide if you're going to print an error.
+It returned, therefore an error must have occurred.

+# Prints Prompt, reads input

+-2 Doesn't print prompt

+-5 No exit after failed `exec()`, which allows the child to keep running.